 The City of Meriden is an entitlement jurisdiction, receiving an annual allocation of Community Development Block Grant (CDBG) program funds through the US Department of Housing and Urban Development (HUD).
-These funds help the City address the housing, community and economic development objectives outlined by HUD, which include, but are not limited to: development and preservation of affordable housing, public facility and infrastructure improvements, economic development, and vital services for low- to moderate-income (LMI) and special needs populations.
-Accomplishments for PY 2021 are highlighted below.
+These funds help the City address the housing, community and economic development objectives outlined by HUD, which include, but are not limited to: the development and preservation of affordable housing, public facility and infrastructure improvements, small business assistance, and vital services for low- to moderate-income (LMI) and special needs populations.
+Accomplishments for PY 2022 are highlighted below.